English Should Remain the Language of International Business Communication

 It is beyond doubt that the usage of multiple languages in corporate sectors can prove to be of no benefit.
 It can simply be a hurdle in achieving goals.
 In order to make businesses successful, transactions take place between suppliers and customers.
 Transactions cannot occur successfully if there is a language barrier between the supplier and customer which can seriously hamper growth opportunities.
 In addition, if employees in a company are from different geographical areas, the only element binding them together is English.
 If there is no language barrier, then it can lead to good coordination and good decision-making.

-However, there is also a counter argument which states that there is no need for English to be a primary language in business communications.
+However, there is also a counterargument which states that there is no need for English to be a primary language in business communications.
 According to many scholars and observers, English is an expansion of the colonial legacy and mindset.
-It is the reminder of imperialism which had devastated many lives and divided many countries.
-The preference of English in corporate designs over the native language often comes as a shock to many people.
-Many people hold the view that they are still being ruled by an imperial power, which is trying to impose its will upon others, in order to control them.
+It is a reminder of imperialism, which has devastated many lives and divided many countries.
+The preference for English in corporate designs over the native language often comes as a shock to many people.
+Many people hold the view that they are still being ruled by an imperial power that is trying to impose its will upon others in order to control them.
 Likewise, when non-native speakers are forced to communicate in English, they feel their worth is being reduced.
-They often develop a complex that their value or competence in their company would be judged by their language skills and fluency, rather than their work potential.
+They often develop a complex that their value or competence in their company would be judged by their language skills and fluency rather than their work potential.
 Such people also fear that if they don’t comply with the language policies of their companies, they might lose their jobs by being replaced by someone who can communicate more efficiently in English.

-English is required for global collaboration but this requirement often stresses out the employees, who fear that they may not be able to communicate ideas better in English.
-Often, people may have competent English skills in terms of writing, but lack confidence in speaking the same language, as they begin to lose their confidence and stammer in business presentations.
+English is required for global collaboration, but this requirement often stresses out the employees, who fear that they may not be able to communicate ideas better in English.
+Often, people may have competent English skills in terms of writing but lack confidence in speaking the same language, as they begin to lose their confidence and stammer in business presentations.
 In such cases, employees must be encouraged to prepare well what they will present rather than spend unnecessary time designing their presentation notes or templates.
-Similarly, instead of imitating accents those of native English speakers, employees in corporate sectors must keep their native accents and only perfect their speaking skills.
-Many people feel that they might be ridiculed for speaking improper English or not speaking in accents which have been popularized by the Western media.
-Such negative sentiments only hinder one’s progress and erodes one’s self-confidence.
+Similarly, instead of imitating the accents of native English speakers, employees in corporate sectors must keep their native accents and only perfect their speaking skills.
+Many people feel that they might be ridiculed for speaking improper English or not speaking in accents that have been popularized by the Western media.
+Such negative sentiments only hinder one’s progress and erode one’s self-confidence.

 Works Cited